Osamu Kido: Career

-In 1992, New Japan entered another interpromotional feud with WAR, and Kido proved to NJPW's ace in the hole, as WAR lacked submission-based wrestlers.
+In 1992, New Japan entered another inter-promotional feud with WAR, and Kido proved to be NJPW's ace in the hole, as WAR lacked submission-based wrestlers.
 In 1993, Kido took part in the G1 Climax; he defeated WAR's Takashi Ishikawa in the first round, but lost to eventual winner Tatsumi Fujinami in the quarterfinals.
 Later that year, he teamed with Fujinami for the Super Grade Tag League; they tied for second place with thirteen points with the team of Masahiro Chono and Shinya Hashimoto.
 In 1994, he took part in the G1 Climax; he placed dead last in Block A with two points.
 Later that year, he teamed with Scott Norton to take part in the Super Grade Tag League; they tied for second place with ten points with the team of Tatsumi Fujinami and Yoshiaki Fujiwara.

 In 1995, Kido teamed with Kazuo Yamazaki for the Super Grade Tag League; they lost to Masahiro Chono and Hiroyoshi Tenzan in the finals.
 Five years later, he took part in his last tournament in NJPW, the G1 Climax; he placed dead last on Block B with no points, tying with Hiro Saito.
 On November 2, 2001, Kido wrestled his retirement match, teaming with Riki Choshu, wrestling Tatsumi Fujinami and Kengo Kimura to a time-limit draw.
 Aside from a battle royal in May 2003, Kido would focus on training rookies at the NJPW Dojo, including Shinsuke Nakamura.

 In 2005, Kido came out of retirement to wrestle for Big Mouth Loud.
 After BML dissolved in 2010, Kido retired from wrestling.

+Death

+Kido died from cancer in Yokosuka, on December 11, 2023, at the age of 73.